 Even though I don’t let the “what happens in Vegas” mantra be an excuse to do dumb shit, there is a definite sense of freedom to do things you wouldn’t normally do.
 For me this involves things like walking down a busy main street (none other than Las Vegas Boulevard) with at least two drinks in hand; or sitting at a blackjack table smoking a cigar like a boss; or even just spending $50 on a poker game.

-Contents: What to do in Las Vegas
+Contents: Las Vegas Travel Guide

 Click to view: